ramicaza/pinterest-python-generated-api-client/docs/IntegrationsApi.md

 Create commerce integration

 Create commerce integration metadata to link an external business ID with a Pinterest merchant & ad account.
+Note: If you're interested in joining the beta, please reach out to your Pinterest account manager.

 ### Example